 Northern Ontario boasts a booming film industry that has attracted major film and television productions in recent years and Cinéfest has been thrilled to lead promotion of the efforts of its region’s crew and industry stakeholders.
 These promotional efforts extend to informing Canadian and international filmmakers about the incentives and infrastructure available for their future production efforts.
 New resources (full service film studios) and infrastructure (equipment houses), along with training opportunities and tax credits are making Northern Ontario an enticing shooting location for many producers.
-Recent films that have been shot in Northern Ontario include Born to be Blue (Robert Budreau), Remember (Atom Egoyan), Mean Dreams (Nathan Morlando), Two Lovers and a Bear (Kim Nguyen), Through Black Spruce (Don McKellar), and The Rest of Us (Aisling Chin-Yee).
+Recent films that have been shot in Northern Ontario include Born to be Blue (Robert Budreau), Remember (Atom Egoyan), Mean Dreams (Nathan Morlando), Two Lovers and a Bear (Kim Nguyen), Through Black Spruce (Don McKellar), The Rest of Us (Aisling Chin-Yee), and Girl (Chad Faust).

 For over 30 years, Cinéfest Sudbury has presented the most exciting independent cinema from around the world to local and visiting audiences.
 Through partnership with the Film Circuit, an initiative that was developed by Cinéfest and is now housed by the Toronto International Film Festival Group, Cinéfest Sudbury provides filmmakers with a chance to reach a wider audience, as Film Circuit programmers attend Cinéfest to consider Festival selections and submissions to screen in their home community.